-Actions Planned Timescale/ Person Responsible Progress/Comments Organisational Recovery work stream to oversee the development of a co-ordinated approach to ensuring the safe return on employees to the workplace Head of Governance & Corporate Services Sub-Groups set up and initial meeting held.
-Workplace risk assessments to be completed in line with HSE and Government Guidelines and action plans developed Corporate Asset Manager Workplace risk assessments are being prepared
+Actions Planned Timescale/ Person Responsible Progress/Comments Organisational Recovery work stream to oversee the development of a co-ordinated approach to ensuring the safe return on employees to the workplace Head of Governance & Corporate Services Process established and guidance issued to managers to support initial return to the workplace.
+Workplace risk assessments to be completed in line with HSE and Government Guidelines and action plans developed Corporate Assets Manager Workplace risk assessments have been completed for all key Council sites

-Actions Planned Timescale/ Person Responsible Progress/Comments Role based risk assessments to be completed in line with HSE and Government Guidelines, employee guidance prepared and employees briefed before returning to work Service Managers Risk assessments and guidance being prepared Continue to monitor and review guidance issued by Government and communicate to managers as required Chief Internal Auditor & Risk Manager Consult with trade unions and employees as required to ensure a joined-up approach is agreed and accepted Head of Governance & Corporate Services and HR Manager Risk assessments to be published on website Review content of Health & Well-being Strategy to take account of impact of COVID-19 on the workforce HR Manager
+Actions Planned Timescale/ Person Responsible Progress/Comments Role based risk assessments to be completed in line with HSE and Government Guidelines, employee guidance prepared and employees briefed before returning to work Service Managers Guidance has been issued to managers and role based risk assessments are being completed, as required, and agreed with the Health & Safety Officer and the Trade Unions Continue to monitor and review guidance issued by Government and communicate to managers as required Chief Internal Auditor & Risk Manager Work is ongoing to monitor and update guidance for managers in accordance with changes made regarding local and national restrictions Consult with trade unions and employees as required to ensure a joined-up approach is agreed and accepted Head of Governance & Corporate Services and HR Manager Process has been established and is working well Risk assessments to be published on website Chief Internal Auditor & Risk Manager Risk assessments are being published on the Council's website Review content of Health & Well-being Strategy to take account of impact of COVID-19 on the workforce HR Manager This is being considered as part of the Organisational Recovery work.
+HR have put in place a range of support for employees and managers to aide mental health and wellbeing.